McDermott-Group/Simulation-and-Design/Simulation Guides/README.txt

 Files in this directory are guides to simulating in Sonnet and ANSYS.

-Please if you add to/edit these guides, please edit the word document, then create a new PDF to replace the existiing one.
+If you add to/edit these guides, please edit the word document, then create a new PDF to replace the existiing one.